List of First Nations governments in British Columbia

 This is a list of First Nations governments (also band governments) in the Canadian province of British Columbia.
-"First Nation" refers to the Aboriginal peoples in Canada who are neither Inuit nor Métis.
+"First Nation" refers to the Indigenous peoples in Canada who are neither Inuit nor Métis.
 In the context used here, it refers only to band governments.
 For a list of peoples and ethnicities please see List of First Nations peoples in British Columbia (which includes extinct groups).
 For a list of Indian Reserves, see List of Indian reserves in British Columbia.